debridge-finance/desdk/README.md

 ## Sending messages directly

 `evm.Message` is a high-level typed interface to the `send()` method of the `deBridgeGate` contract.
-This is the only one method needed to submit a new cross-chain call.
-The `evm.Message` object takes raw scalar values and typed structs to avoid possible hassles with encoding of complex nested structs.
+This is the only method needed to submit a new cross-chain call.
+The `evm.Message` object takes raw scalar values and typed structs to avoid possible hassles with encoding complex nested structs.
 Its `toSendArgs()` method returns a tuple of scalar args (containing encoded values) ready to be passed to the `deBridgeGate`'s `send()` method in an unopinionated manner.
-Example:
+Here’s an example:

 ```ts
 // the address on the BNB Chain where deETH should be sent to